 What is the Daintree Rainforest?

+The Daintree Rainforest is home to some incredibly unique and ancient creatures.
 The Daintree has over 430 recorded species of birds, including the famous cassowary, Australia's most well-known bird.
-Standing up to two metres tall, they have blue faces, and a large brown bony helmets on their heads.
-They are known to be extremely dangerous, especially when they are protecting their young, and have large clawed feet that can gravely injure or harm other animals or even humans, so keep your distance!
+Standing up to two metres tall, they have blue faces and a large brown bony horn on their heads.
+They are known to be extremely dangerous, especially when they are protecting their young!
+Cassowaries have large clawed feet that can gravely injure or harm other animals or even humans, so keep your distance!

-There are plenty of species of marsupials, rodents and mammals that roam the forests, including the Flying Fox, the largest bat in Australia.
+There are plenty of species of marsupials, rodents, and mammals that roam the forests, including the Flying Fox, the largest bat in Australia.
 While its ominous size looks terrifying, it only eats fruit and pollen and is a very docile animal.